reubenfirmin/sz/README.md

 ## About

-An experiment with paralleization using Kotlin native.
+An experiment with parallelization using Kotlin native.
 This is similar to `du`, except that it produces output more specifically targeted to the question "what the hell is using up my disk space?"

 Given a path, and optionally number of threads, it will return all sub-paths that consume more than 1% of the space